treangenlab/emu/README.md

 wget -qO- https://gitlab.com/treangenlab/emu/-/archive/v3.0.0/emu-v3.0.0.tar.gz | tar -C $EMU_DATABASE_DIR -xvz --strip-components=2 emu-v3.0.0/emu_database/
 ```

+** Note Emu v3.0+ database requirement differ from previous versions.
+Check you are using the appropriate database for the version you are running.

 ##### 2. Activate appropriate conda environment

 Emu requires Python version to be in range 3.6.0-3.8.12.